TrafficPLANit/PLANitTNTP/README.md

 For more information on PLANit such as the user the manual, licensing, installation, getting started, reference documentation, and more, please visit [https://trafficplanit.github.io/PLANitManual/](https://trafficplanit.github.io/PLANitManual/)

-## Maven parent

-Projects need to be built from Maven before they can be run.
-The common maven configuration can be found in the PLANitParentPom project which acts as the parent for this project's pom.xml.

-> Make sure you install the PLANitParentPom pom.xml before conducting a maven build (in Eclipse) on this project, otherwise it cannot find the references dependencies, plugins, and other resources.

 # Data Files

 Comment lines in files begin with the tilde symbol '~' and are ignored.